roberttwomey/ucsd-ml-art/README.md

 Submit online to github classroom: [https://classroom.github.com/g/AMOrRaOj](https://classroom.github.com/g/AMOrRaOj)

-## Final Project: Revisit One Project for Exhibit
+## Final Project: Revisit One Project for Showcase

 Refine, enhance, extend one of your earlier projects for the showcase during Finals Week.